The online Comment window has expired

 • Default_avatar

-Gary Gless 10 months ago
+Gary Gless about 1 year ago

 Thank you for taking the time to understand our concerns.
 We support this bill because of the unforeseen hardship it has put us in.
 Personally the income from our unit was to help subsidize my mother-in-law’s care in a San Francisco nursing center.
 Now that is gone but the bill’s are just mounting.
 We desperately need some relief so we can survive.
 We have made Lahaina our home and have loved the aloha of the people